devanshmody/Research_Methodology_COMP-5112/README.md

      df.to_csv('/content/drive/MyDrive/Audiofiles/realtimetested/real_time_predicted_audio_features.csv', mode='a', index=False)
      ```
 * If you want to develop or implement or setupt the whole code then as mentioned give proper paths and run all the functions its done.
-* Check out my colab file to see the time required by the individual process to complete.
+* Check out my colab file 1130532_ResearchMethodology_Project_Final.ipynb to see the time required by the individual process to complete.
 * The main() function does all the work of training the model and evaluating the model.
 Once the main function completes running the model is file is generated and can used for real time testing.
 * This is all about installation, building the model and feature extraction are one time process, once completed model is deployed in real time enviourment for testing and using the model for recognizing emotions from speech.

 # usage

-* As mentioned in the installation process, once libraries, datasets are downloaded, proper path information is given functions should be run in a sequence as mentioned in the colab file.
+* As mentioned in the installation process, once libraries, datasets are downloaded, proper path information is given functions should be run in a sequence as mentioned in the colab file 1130532_ResearchMethodology_Project_Final.ipynb.
-* Following are the functions that required to run and the sequence is same as mentioned below and in the colab file
+* Following are the functions that required to run and the sequence is same as mentioned below and in the colab file 1130532_ResearchMethodology_Project_Final.ipynb
 * Remeber that every function requires amount of time to complete the process so.
 * Following is the list of sequence of functions which are required to run after running the import libraries code cell section:
   * Universal python decorator function to calculate total time.